zostera/django-icons/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here\'s how to set up `django-marina` for local development.
+Here\'s how to set up `django-bootstrap3` for local development.

 You will need some knowledge of git, github, and Python/Django development.
 Using a Python virtual environment is advised.